Happy Administrative Professionals Day!

 Progress in the field

 Whoever those individuals are, we’re sure you value them.
 So do we!
-Especially during the pandemic, it has made a big difference to have people keeping our virtual workspaces organized.
+It makes a big difference to have people keeping our real and virtual workspaces organized.
 When they run a tight ship, we get to sail.

 Posted